icub-tech-iit/training-simscape-pendulum/README.md

 ### 🔢 Basic Steps
 <!-- 1.
 Sketch out the system on the paper and derive the **governing equations**. -->
-1. Approach the multidomain world by replacing the ideal controller with a DC motor.
+1. Approach the multidomain world by adding a DC motor to control the pendulum.
-2. Add a gearbox to th.
+2. Add a gearbox to the system with its own damping and inertia.
-2. Add noise and quantization to the feedback to simulate encoder behaviour.
+3. Add noise and quantization to the feedback to simulate encoder behaviour.

 With MATLAB you can design, simulate, and implement controllers for more complicated systems such as an [inverted pendulum](https://mathworks.com/videos/inverted-pendulum-control-with-simmechanics-and-quarc-106862.html).